Aug 07, 2019

 Bell’s palsy

-This week’s blog on ‘Bell’s palsy’ has been authored by Dr. Osama Giledi, Consultant Ophthalmologist, Specialist in Cataract, Cornea and Refractive Vision Correction Surgery
+This week’s blog on ‘Bell’s palsy’ has been contributed by Dr Osama Giledi, Consultant Ophthalmologist, Specialist in Cataract, Cornea and Refractive Vision Correction Surgery

 What is Bell’s palsy?